cybertraining-dsc/reu2022/preface-documents/material.md

 * <https://github.com/cloudmesh/cloudmesh-mpi>
 * <https://github.com/cloudmesh/cloudmesh-cc>

-Studenst maintained furthermore their own repositories whic are listed at the end of these proceedings
+Students maintained furthermore their own repositories which are listed at the end of these proceedings.

 ## Slack

-Some private slacks not open to the community to coordinate activities include
+Some private Slacks that are not open to the community to coordinate activities include

 * [Private Slack for student collaboration](https://cloudmesh-reu2022.slack.com)
 * [Private GC4G slack for event scheduling](https://biocomplexity-eoo5671.slack.com/archives/C031CR0B2QG)